Home

 • Australian Motorcycle Grand Prix

-1. the number and nature of any contraventions of the Act occurring in the preceding 12 months
+1. the number and nature of any contraventions occurring in the preceding 12 months

-2. action taken by the minister or a Commonwealth (national) agency in response to each contravention.
+2. action taken by the Minister or the Commonwealth in response to each contravention.

-The report is presented annually to parliament and contains information regarding prosecutions under the TAP Act.
-The report does not currently include summaries of received complaints or of advertisements that are found in breach of the TAP Act but not subsequently prosecuted.
-A sample report can be found in Attachment 11.1.
+The report was to be presented annually to parliament and contain information regarding prosecutions under the TAP Act.
+The report did not include summaries of complaints received or advertisements in breach of the TAP Act but not subsequently prosecuted.

-A review of the TAP Act was announced by Trish Worth, Parliamentary Secretary to the Federal Minister for Health and Ageing on May 31, 2002.
-An in-depth submission to the Australian Government Department of Health and Ageing review by the Cancer Council Australia (supported by other health groups) outlined that while the TAP Act had been successful in limiting public exposure to traditional forms of tobacco advertising, it had been less effective in countering other forms of marketing.10 These 'below-the-line' forms of tobacco marketing included social networking sites, sales promotions at public events, point-of-sale advertising, 'guerrilla marketing' and text-message promotions.11
+A review of the TAP Act was announced by Trish Worth, then Parliamentary Secretary to the Federal Minister for Health and Ageing on 31 May 2002.
+An in-depth submission to the Australian Government Department of Health and Ageing review by the Cancer Council Australia (supported by other health groups) outlined that while the TAP Act had been successful in limiting public exposure to traditional forms of tobacco advertising, it was less effective in countering other forms of marketing.8 These ‘below-the-line’ forms of tobacco marketing included social networking sites, sales promotions at public events, point-of-sale advertising, ‘guerrilla marketing’ and text-message promotions.9

-During the time of the review, the Senate Community Affairs Legislation Committee issued a report, Tobacco Advertising Prohibition, in September 2004, which recommended that changes be made to strengthen the TAP Act, particularly in the areas of film, internet and misleading promotions.12 The Tobacco Advertising Prohibition (Film, Internet and Misleading Promotion) Amendment Bill 2004 served as a proposed draft of these changes.
-The objectives of the bill were to:13
+During the time of the review, the Senate Community Affairs Legislation Committee issued a report, Tobacco Advertising Prohibition, in September 2004, which recommended that changes be made to strengthen the TAP Act, particularly in the areas of film, internet and misleading promotions.10 The Tobacco Advertising Prohibition (Film, internet and Misleading Promotion) Amendment Bill 2004 (Cth) served as a proposed draft of these changes.
+The objectives of the bill were to:11

-In 2005 the Australian Government Department of Health issued a response to the 2002 review and concluded that the TAP Act was currently working well to protect the Australian public from advertising messages and the gains made by making amendments to the Act would be insignificant.14 As a result, no changes to the TAP Act resulted from the review.
+In 2005, the Australian Government Department of Health issued a response to the 2002 review and concluded that the TAP Act was currently working well to protect the Australian public from advertising messages and the gains made by making amendments to the Act would be insignificant.12 As a result, no changes to the TAP Act resulted from the review.

 11.3.4 National Preventative Health Strategy

-The launch of the National Preventative Health Strategy on 1 September 2009 by the Minister for Health and Ageing, the Hon.
+The launch of the National Preventative Health Strategy on 1 September 2009 by the then Minister for Health and Ageing, the Hon.
 Nicola Roxon MP, offered another opportunity to recommend significant changes to the TAP Act.
-The Strategy provides a blueprint for tackling the burden of chronic disease caused by obesity, tobacco and excessive consumption of alcohol.
-It is directed at primary prevention and addresses all relevant arms of policy and all available points of leverage, in both the health and non-health sectors.
-The Strategy comprises three parts: an overview; a roadmap for action; and technical papers focused on the three key areas of obesity, tobacco15 and alcohol.
+The Strategy provided a blueprint for tackling the burden of chronic disease caused by obesity, tobacco and excessive consumption of alcohol.
+It was directed at primary prevention and addressed relevant arms of policy and available points of leverage, in both the health and non-health sectors.
+The Strategy comprised three parts: an overview; a roadmap for action; and technical papers focused on the three key areas of obesity, tobacco13 and alcohol.

-The roadmap for action included the following recommendations to strengthen restrictions on tobacco advertising:16
+The roadmap for action included the following recommendations to strengthen restrictions on tobacco advertising:14

 • Make smoking a ‘classifiable element’ in movies and video games.

-On 11 May 2010 the Minister for Health and Ageing, the Hon.
-Nicola Roxon MP, released Taking Preventative Action, the government's response to the report of the National Preventative Health Taskforce.17 The Australian Government responded to each of the recommendations made by the taskforce and this included the announcement of major reforms to further restrict tobacco advertising and promotion.17 Specifically a commitment was made to strengthen tobacco advertising bans by the following actions:
+On 11 May 2010, the then Minister for Health and Ageing, the Hon.
+Nicola Roxon MP, released Taking Preventative Action, the Government’s response to the report of the National Preventative Health Taskforce,15 including the announcement of major reforms to further restrict tobacco advertising and promotion.15 Specifically, the strengthening of tobacco advertising bans by:

-• developing legislation to introduce mandatory plain packaging of tobacco products from 1 January 2012 with full implementation from 1 July 2012 (see section 11.6.4 for a complete review of plain packaging including the proposed legislation)
+• developing legislation to introduce mandatory plain packaging of tobacco products from 1 January 2012 with full implementation from 1 July 2012 (see InDepth 11A Packaging as promotion: Evidence for and effects of plain packaging)

 • amending the TAP Act to clarify that advertisements published via the Internet are prohibited